chekuin7/my_portfolio_blogdown/content/about.md

 ---
 date: "2020-01-08T21:48:51-07:00"
-title: About
+title: About Me
 ---

 Having worked in Property Insurance field for one year, initiated as an Underwriter, and subsequently Associate at Insuance Broker.<br />

 I am also having an avid interests in Business Analytics #Python #R #Tableau #SQL and Fintech Insight #P2P #Blockchain #Ethereum.<br />

 Have an aptitute to communicate with coworkers and customers coming from diverse cultural and nationality backgrounds.
-In the meantime, owning the foreign language skills in Mandarin (Native), English (IELTS 7), Japanese (N2 Pass), German(B1-Level), and Hindi (Beginner).
-Recently, I begin to learn Korean as well.
+In the meantime, owning the foreign language skills in Mandarin (Native), English (IELTS 7), Japanese (N2 Pass), German(B1-Level), and Hindi (57 hrs-Beginner).
+Recently, I began to learn Korean as well.

 Education